MedUnes/noise-php/README.md

 ## ℹ️ FAQ

 #### So what is this?
-This is a PHP implementation of some noise you'll most probably need anyway.
+This is PHP Noise !

-#### And what is a noise?
+An empty skeleton, a list of ready to customize setups.

+These setups are commonly used when publishing PHP opensource projects or libraries.

+I use this skeleton as a basis when I start a new project on Github.

+Instead of spending time setting up configs from scratch, I'd rather customize them.

+#### More details?
-Nowadays, you don't just write some "working" code and ship it to the crowd through packagist..
+Nowadays, you don't just write some "working" code and ship it to the community.

-There are a couple of homeworks you must do in order to have your masterpiece acceptable by the community: code quality, tests, readme, documentation, license, logo, changelog, CI and who knows what's next.
+There are a couple of disciplines you should follow in order to have your library acceptable by the community (or by yourself :) )

+For example, code quality, tests, README, Documentation, License, logo, CHANGELOG, CI and many others.

-So those homeworks I call **noise**, they sound to me like noise not in a pejoratif way, but you know, developers usually ejoying creating new code, rather than spending time fixing, testing, validating or documenting it.
+I call these requirement: **noise**, not in a  pejorative way, but maybe because writing new code is more fun than spending time fixing, testing, validating or documenting it.

 #### Which kind of noise?